megha-n-bodke/GrowMeghaPortfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse for giving this opportunity to learn ...

 ## 📝 License